-Whether you are an Maternal Fetal Medicine physician, Perinatologist, OBGYN, or a Midwife, when you refer a patient to the Colorado Fetal Care Center (CFCC) you aren’t just transferring them to our program - you are becoming a part of our team.
+Whether you are a maternal-fetal medicine physician, perinatologist, obstetrician or a midwife, you can easily refer a patient to the Colorado Fetal Care Center.
+When you do, you aren't just transferring them to our program - you are becoming a part of our team.

-If your patient has a preexisting condition where other specialists are involved in her care, they are welcome to work with us during her pregnancy as well.
-We encourage the patient to keep the providers she had prior to enrolling with us and welcome them to contact our coordinators anytime they have questions about her care.
+If your patient has a preexisting condition and has other specialists involved in her care, they are welcome to work with us during her pregnancy, as well.
+We encourage every patient to keep their current providers and welcome them to contact our coordinators anytime they have questions regarding their care.
 Our coordinators can be contacted at 855-41-FETAL (855-413-3825).

-In cases in which open fetal surgery, EXIT procedures or the immediate availability of tertiary/quaternary pediatric subspecialty care is needed upon delivery, we may recommend the transfer of care to the Colorado Fetal Care Center.
-Even if the patient and medical team plan to deliver at the CFCC, we invite the primary OB or MFM to perform the cesarean section delivery with assistance from one of the CFCC MFM attending staff.
-This allows mothers to maintain their relationship with their primary OB or MFM without being separated from their baby after delivery.
+In cases where open fetal surgery, EXIT procedures or immediate pediatric subspecialty care is needed upon delivery, we may recommend the transfer of care to the Colorado Fetal Care Center.
+Even if the patient and medical team plan to deliver at the Center, we invite the primary obstetrician or maternal-fetal practitioner to perform cesarean section delivery with the assistance of our attending staff.
+This allows mothers to maintain their relationship with their primary obstetrician or maternal-fetal medicine provider without being separated from their baby after delivery.